briansproule20/claude_hemingway/README.md

 ## Troubleshooting

 ### API Key Issues
-- Ensure your API key starts with 'sk-ant-'
+- Ensure your Echo App ID is correctly configured
 - Check that the `.env` file is in the root directory
 - Restart the development server after adding the API key
-- Verify your API key is active in the Anthropic console
+- Verify your Echo account is active and has credits

 ### Common Errors
 - **401 Unauthorized**: Check your API key